Canadian Fire Rescue College

 The only fees that students may encounter that not included with their tuition are:

-1 Class B uniform:
+Class B uniform:

-• Available for purchase via the college IN ADVANCE - they are custom ordered and shipped out from BC so cannot be purchased on the day you arrive.
+• Available for purchase via the college IN ADVANCE - they are custom ordered and shipped from a third-party supplier so they cannot be purchased on the day you arrive.
 Orders must be placed at least 30 days prior to the start date of your practical component.
-Uniforms now come with patches sewn on, and pants hemmed - $175-$194 (size dependent) for each full set (not including black work/station boots)
+Uniforms come with CFRC patches sewn on, and pants hemmed - $178.75 for each full set (not including black work/station boots).

 IFSAC and Pro Board Certification fees:

-• Payable to the Province of Alberta - $45 per certificate (1 certificates per level of this program)
+• Payable to the Province of Alberta - $60 per certificate (1 certificates per level of this program)

 Food during your stay: